ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 	# details and configs will follow soon. most of you already know how.

-- Just a view on my audio settings (mumble and pavucontrol)
+- Just a view on my audio settings (mumble and pavucontrol) You have to think reverse here.
+Input is Output and reverse.

 	![AE-5900_Remote_v1](projectpictures/mumblehostset.jpeg)
 	![AE-5900_Remote_v1](projectpictures/pavucontrolhostset.jpeg)